nettymaza/plant-shop-react-client/README.md

 # Plantitas Garden Info Client ReactJS Project

-This project is intended to help familiarize your way through the ReactJs framework, component creating, rendering and importing/exporting.
+This project is intended to help familiarize your way through the ReactJS framework, component creating, rendering and importing/exporting.
 This app, still in progress is a simple garden almanac which contains plant descriptions, growing instructions, site and soil requirements.

 ## Installation